Nitinx12/Walmart_DBT/docs/ARCHITECTURE.md

 ```

 Every layer is guarded by its own tests before the next layer is allowed
-to build from it — see §4.
+to build from it — see [§4](#4-the-medallion-layers-and-what-gates-each-transition).

 ---

-## 2. The three ways to run the same pipeline
+## 2. Three runners, one pipeline

 The project deliberately exposes **one logical pipeline through three
 separate entry points**.
 They aren't three different pipelines — they're
-three runners for the same nine (or seven, depending on how you count)
-stages, kept in lockstep by convention.
+three runners for the same seven stages, kept in lockstep by convention.

 ```mermaid
 flowchart TD